The mathematics major is fun and rewarding and can lead to great jobs!

 - Introduction to Calculus (Mathematics 106 or 111)

 - Introduction to Analysis (Mathematics 355)

 Depending on background, mathematics majors may place out of several of these core courses.
 Students who place out of Math 271/272 must replace the course with an additional mathematics course numbered 225 or higher.
 Students who place out of Math 350 or 355 must replace that course with an additional mathematics course numbered 300 or higher.
-(See details of this policy below.)
-Mathematics majors may not apply* a Pass grade from an FGO or pass/fail option to any of the core courses required for the mathematics major: MATH 111, 121, 211, 271/2, 350, or 355 (exceptions by petition to the department).
+(See details of this policy.)
+Mathematics majors may not apply a Pass grade* from an FGO or Pass/Fail option to any of the core courses required for the mathematics major, except by petition to the department.
+Similarly, honors students may not apply a Pass grade to any of the courses required for honors, except by petition to the department.